 Learn various aspects of archaeological interpretation and have the opportunity to put them into practice in the field and in the laboratory.
 Combine the theoretical and methodological approaches of the discipline to give you a balanced and in-depth look at the subject.

-You will expand your understanding of areas such as: anthropology, languages, human geography, physical geography, geology, GIS and remote sensing.
+You will expand your understanding of areas such as: anthropology, languages, human geography, physical geography, GIS and remote sensing.
 These courses and others will prepare you for the multidisciplinary nature of archaeology & geography.

 The location of the University of Lethbridge offers an excellent centre for field-based research and teaching as it is situated in the coulees of the Oldman River, in close proximity to the Rocky Mountains, surrounded by rangelands and areas of intense agricultural activity within a few hours of large urban centers.